Check Out Our Other Upload Specifications Here:

 Duration and File Size

-If your editing program cannot export .MOV files, we advise using a free program called MPEG Streamclip or a professional conversion program such as Final Cut's Compressor/Adobe media encoder to perform the conversion (more information on that below).
-You want to avoid compression as much as you can, though, so always export at native resolution, aspect ratio, and frame rate.
+If your editing program cannot export .MOV files, we advise using a free program called MPEG Streamclip or a professional conversion program such as Final Cut's Compressor/Adobe Media Encoder (look at alternative pro encoders) to perform the conversion (more information on that below).
+Compression causes banding and artifacting, so you want to avoid compression as much as you can, so wherever possible export at native resolution, aspect ratio, and frame rate.

-Please check your files before uploading to make sure they are high-quality and broadcast-ready.
+Please check your files before uploading to make sure they are high-quality.

 We accept the following codecs (in order of preference):